astiob/digimon-survive-gamepad-support/Plugin + BepInEx/README.txt

 Combining with other mods
 -------------------------

-This can be combined with other mods, including other BepInEx plugins such as the Japanese text mod or the video cutscene fix plugin: just put all your BepInEx plugins in the same plugins folder.
+This can be combined with other mods, including other BepInEx plugins.
+Just put all your BepInEx plugins in the same plugins folder.

 Updates